apache/inlong/inlong-sort/sort-connectors/doris/README.md

 # Overview
 The sort-connector-doris connector comes from doris-flink-connector officially provided by apache doris.
 The flink-doris-connector-1.13_2.12 version is currently introduced.
-If you need to use scala 2.11, you need to download the flink-doris-connector source code of the apache doris community and create a new branch from tag 1.13_2.11-1.0.3.
+If you need to use scala 2.11, you need to download the flink-doris-connector source code of the apache doris community and checkout a new branch from tag 1.13_2.11-1.0.3.

-# checkout and new branch
+# Checkout a new branch
 checkout new branch: `git checkout -b 1.13_2.11-1.0.3`

 # Install thrift 0.13.0